 Moore won the Pulitzer Prize, the Dial Prize, and the National Book Award, but perhaps the greatest honor is how timely, relevant, and interesting her work remains today.
 Give Observations a read—it is delightful and imaginative.

 Moore’s call to care and observe reverberates in the work of many others.
 People who say “Look!
 Notice this!”
 Rachel Carson urged us to notice the environment because it was so connected to us.
 Psychologist Irvin Yalom lifted our eyes to human connectedness as an antidote to existential anxiety.
 Italian novelist Italo Calvino contemplated maps, knots, and sand as a way to understand humans.
-I wonder if they read Moore’s poetry.
+I wonder if any of them found comfort or inspiration in Moore’s poetry.